-These financial statements have been prepared in accordance with Canadian accounting standards for pension plans in Part IV of the Canadian Institute of Chartered Professional Accountants ("CPA") Handbook.
+These financial statements have been prepared in Canadian dollars, which is the Plan's functional currency, in accordance with Canadian accounting standards for pension plans in Part IV of the Canadian Institute of Chartered Professional Accountants ("CPA") Handbook.
 Section 4600 provides specific accounting guidance on investments and pension obligations.
 For accounting policies that do not relate to either investments or pension obligations, the Plan must consistently comply with either International Financial Reporting Standards ("IFRS") in Part I of the CPA Canada Handbook or accounting standards for private enterprises ("ASPE") in Part II of the CPA Canada Handbook.
 The plan has elected to comply on a consistent basis with ASPE.
 To the extent that ASPE is inconsistent with Section 4600, Section 4600 takes precedence.